even13/CV/README.md

 - MSc in Biodiversity, Ecology and Evolution, specializing in Palaeontology (2-year program)
 - UK 2:1 (equivalent)
-- Practical experience: research interships in palaeontology and evolution.
+- Research internships in palaeontology and evolution involving statistical analysis with R.

 #### University of Poitiers (September 2010 - August 2013)

 - BSc in Earth and Environment Sciences
 - UK 1st (equivalent)
-- Practical experience: field training (France), internship in a natural history museum (Stuttgart, Germany).

 #### Lycee Camille Guerin, Poitiers (September 2007 - June 2010)